omnistrate/omnistrate-blog/posts/2023-02-28-where-did-the-cloud-model-go-wrong.md

 ---
 title: Where did the Cloud model go wrong?
-tags: "cloud, open-source"
+tags: 'cloud, open-source'
 date: '2023-02-28 20:20:38'
 author:
   name: Team Omnistrate
   email: team@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'In our last post, we talked about the emergence of the Cloud and we feel this is where the Cloud model went wrong.'
+  In our last post, we talked about the emergence of the Cloud and we feel this is where the Cloud model went wrong.
 slug: where-did-the-cloud-model-go-wrong
+readTime: 2
+coverImage: /images/posts/where-did-the-cloud-model-go-wrong-1.jpg
+category: Industry Insights
 ---

 In our last [post][1], we talked about the emergence of the Cloud and we feel this is where the Cloud model went wrong.